Home About Posts Contact

 Moral pressure and public response

 The visibility of these campaigns helped shift public perception and increased awareness of how financial institutions could sustain injustice.
 For a time, Barclays became a byword for corporate complicity in apartheid.
-Although it did not immediately withdraw, the pressure contributed to the bank eventually selling its South African operations in 1986.
+Although it did not immediately withdraw, sustained pressure contributed to the bank selling its South African operations in 1986.
 Lloyds, facing less public outcry but mounting criticism, also began distancing itself from Chile by the end of the decade.

 Legacy and lessons